anmyla/JavaScriptProject_UNO_KMK/README.txt

 Checks the validity of a card against the top card, colorPick, and game rules.
 Returns true if the card can be played; otherwise, returns false.

+Function: badUnoCall()
+Description: Handles the visual indication when a player calls UNO but the call is invalid

+Function: goodUnoCall()
+Description: Handles the visual indication when a player calls UNO and the call is valid.

 Function: sortPlayerCards()
 Description: This function is a comparator used for sorting cards based on their color attribute.
         It's intended to be used with sorting the cards of a player.

 Function: thanksForPlaying()
 Description: Displays a closing message and appreciation for playing the game.